NiviJah/WordPress-Hackathon-Starter/README.md

 ## Wordpress Hackathon Starter Theme

-This is a starter theme designed for developers and made bu the awsome Advanced [WordPress Israeli community](https://www.facebook.com/groups/wordpresspro/)
+This is a starter theme designed for developers and made by the awesome [Advanced WordPress Israeli community](https://www.facebook.com/groups/wordpresspro/)

 The entire development process is done trough Github with [Discord](https://discord.gg/GkdSv2f) as our communication platform of choice